 This method is seldom used because it poses significant challenges for brands in terms of reputation and legal compliance.

-To put content moderation to use for your platform, you’ll first need to set clear guidelines about what constitutes inappropriate content.
-This is how the people who will be doing the job — content moderators — will know what to mark for removal.
+The first step for an effective moderation process, including automated content moderation, is setting clear guidelines about what constitutes inappropriate content.
+This is how the content moderation system and the people who will be doing the job — content moderators — will know what to flag and remove.
+Typically, creating the guidelines is tightly connected with setting your overall Trust & Safety program.

-Besides types of content that have to be reviewed, flagged and removed, you’ll also have to define the thresholds for moderation.
-This refers to the sensitivity level that content moderators should stick to when reviewing content.
-What thresholds you’ll set would depend on your users’ expectations and their demographics, as well as the type of business you’re running.
+Besides types of content that have to be reviewed, flagged and removed, you have to define the thresholds for moderation.
+This refers to the sensitivity level when reviewing content.
+Thresholds are usually set in consideration of users’ expectations and their demographics, as well as the type of business.
+They would be different for a social media platform that operates across countries and for an ecommerce website that serves only a national market.

 What Types of Content Can You Moderate?